 Multiple players on team fighting.

 * A team that receives a "0" rating will be suspended from competition until its captain meets with the Assistant Director or Coordinator of Intramural Sports.
 The team may be removed from competition.

-Current varsity athletes are not allowed to play on an intramural team of the same or a similar sport as their varsity sport.
+Current varsity athletes and professional athletes are not allowed to play on an intramural team of the same or similar sport as their varsity sport.

 Former varsity athletes must sit out 365 days from last appearing on a varsity roster to be eligible to play in the same or similar sport as their varsity sport.
 Teams are allowed one (1) former varsity athlete (in the same or similar sport) per roster.

 Athletic clothing and footwear is required.
-Prohibited items include, but is not limited to: jeans, cargo pants/shorts, skirts, loafers, open-toed shoes, and boots.
-Indoor sports require non-marking footwear.
-For outdoor field sports, detachable or metal cleats are prohibited.
+Prohibited items include but is not limited to: jeans, cargo pants/shorts, skirts, loafers, open-toed shoes, and boots.

 Any casts, braces, or other protective equipment must be padded and secure.

-If injuries or ejections cause a team to drop to four (4) players, the team may continue, as long as they started with the minimum number of players.
+If injuries or ejections cause a team to drop below minimum players required, the team may continue, as long as they started with the minimum number of players.